gardhr/finabel/README.md

 H(V) = (Q * S) mod C
 ```

-That's basically it!
-The hash function appears to exhibit some very useful properties:
+And that's basically it!
+The finabel algorithm demonstrates some very useful properties:

 (1) Irreversibility.